nitishjha18/Better-Blog/README.md

-# Better Blog - Where every story matters
+# Scholar Circle - Where every topic matters

 A modern, full-featured blogging platform built with React and powered by Appwrite backend services.
 Better Blog enables users to create, publish, and share their stories with a vibrant community of writers and readers.